AI4Bharat/IndicXlit/README.md

 ```

-- To download and decompress the model file and joint vocabulary files use the following commmand.
+- To download and decompress the model file and joint vocabulary files use the following command.

 ```bash
 # download the IndicXlit models